siv2r/bip-frost-signing/README.md

 As key generation for FROST signing is beyond the scope of this document, we do not specify how this information is configured and distributed to the participants.
 Generally, there are two possible key generation mechanisms: one involves a single, trusted dealer (see Appendix D of [FROST RFC draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/15/)), and the other requires performing a distributed key generation protocol (see [BIP FROST DKG draft](https://github.com/BlockstreamResearch/bip-frost-dkg)).

-For a key generation mechanism to be compatible with FROST signing, the participant information it generates MUST successfully pass both the _ValidateGroupPubkey_ and _ValidatePubshares_ functions (see [Key Generation Compatibility](./README.md#key-generation-compatibility)).
+For a key generation mechanism to be compatible with FROST signing, the participant information it generates MUST successfully pass both the _ValidateThreshPubkey_ and _ValidatePubshares_ functions (see [Key Generation Compatibility](./README.md#key-generation-compatibility)).

 > [!IMPORTANT]
 > It should be noted that while passing these functions ensures functional compatibility, it does not guarantee the security of the key generation mechanism.